Pacific Southwest, Region 9: Superfund

 Construction of all cleanup remedies is complete.
 Groundwater extraction began in 1985 and continued through December 2002 when the extraction system was discontinued due to declining contaminant concentrations.
 Since 2002, monitoring of the plume stability and chemical attenuation processes have continued.

-The fourth five year review report completed in September 28, 2010, concluded that -
+The fifth five year review report completed on September 17, 2015, concluded that -

 Potentially Responsible Parties